sanjeevRae/Bigdeal-winform/README.md

 ## Objectives

-- Wide Range of Products
+- To Provide Wide Range of Products
-- User-Friendly Interface
+- To Build User-Friendly Interface
-- Enhanced Product Discovery
-- Secure Transactions
+- To Offer Secure Transactions

 ## Features
 - Intuitive User Interface
 - Search and Filter Options
 - Secure Integration